nfsrules/AxionautV1/README.md

 ## Contribute

-Axionaut is totally free and open for everyone to use and contribute.
+Axionaut is totally free and open for everyone to use, please feel free to contribute!

 ## Credits